Ixrec/OuterWildsArchipelagoRandomizer/README.md

 ## Roadmap

-After 0.2.0 is fully released...
+0.1.0 was the minimal first release to prove whether this is any fun: Just enough progression items to make a viable Archipelago-style randomizer, and only 50-something base game locations.

+The 0.1.x releases fleshed out/will flesh out the Archipelago items and locations: useful, filler and trap items, more base game locations, and a logsanity option for even more locations.
+They also included an in-game tracker for the ship log with in-game descriptions of every item and location (this is much more important for OW than most randomizers since the vanilla game mostly doesn't have "items").

 ### 0.2.1+ Patch Goals

-Before moving on to the big features for 0.3.0, I'd like to do at least one more of these smaller features:
+The 0.2.x releases will focus on other kinds of randomization besides items and locations.

+- random Eye coordinates
+- random Dark Bramble layout
+- random player & ship spawn (with spacesuit on, time loop started, and Launch Codes placed in a random location like most other items)
+	- random warp pad destinations should go well with this
 - random planet orbits
-- random Dark Bramble layout
 - random ghost matter patches
+- random in-game hints, by editing the other astronauts' dialogue trees to offer hints about valuable items or locations on their respective planets

 ### 0.3.0 Goals/Priorities

+The 0.3.x releases will focus on additional content beyond the base game.

 - Echoes of the Eye DLC integration
 	- Possibly randomize the flashlight

-- Random player & ship spawn, with spacesuit on, time loop started, and Launch Codes placed in a random location like most other items
-	- Random warp pad destinations should go well with this
+- Story/Content mod support???

+- Outer Relics integration???

 ### (Non-Programmer) Help Wanted

-These are features I won't do myself, but if someone else would like these enough that they'd be willing to do the non-programming work for them (playtesting, drafting logic, listing/naming/describing locations, etc), and it turns out they are actually fun to play, I'll happily do the (small) programming part to finish them off.
+These are feature ideas I won't do myself, but if someone else would like these enough that they'd be willing to do the non-programming work for them (playtesting, drafting logic, listing/naming/describing locations, etc), and it turns out they are actually fun to play, I'll happily do the (small) programming part to finish them off.

 - Further reducing your starting oxygen, fuel, boost, etc so some of their upgrades become progression items
 - "rumorsanity" setting (adds all the ship log "rumors", separately from the "facts")
 - "textsanity" setting (every note, casette tape, Nomai text line, dialogue line, etc?)
 - More base game progression items: Gravity crystals?
 The ability to move Nomai orbs?

-### Other Ideas (which may not happen)

-- In-game hints, by editing the other astronauts' dialogue trees to offer hints about valuable items or locations on their respective planets

-- Flavor Text: Edit various NPC conversations and Nomai texts to account for all the randomizer changes

-- More trap items/features.
-Try Anglerfish Trap again?
-HUD corruption trap?
-All surfaces have ice physics trap?

-- Turn the map screen into a `useful` item, or a trap that disables it?

-- "Log Hunt", where the goal is getting N ship logs?
-Similarly: a Relic Hunt like Outer Relics, or literally by interfacing with Outer Relics?

-- A generic API for other OW mods to declare their randomizable stuff

-- Test compatibility with more OW mods, especially the co-op mod Quantum Space Buddies

 ## Mod Compatibility

-Outer Wilds mods that have been tested with this Archipelago Randomizer mod include:
+Outer Wilds mods whose content has been fully integrated into this randomizer:

+- None (yet)

+Outer Wilds mods that are known to work without issue:

-- Clock: Just works
+- Clock
-- Cheat and Debug Menu: Just works
+- Cheat and Debug Menu
-- Suit Log: Just works
+- Suit Log
-- Unity Explorer: Just works
+- Unity Explorer
-- Light Bramble (thanks Rever for testing this): Just works, although it makes the "Silent Running Mode" item pointless.
+- Light Bramble (thanks Rever for testing this), although it makes the "Silent Running Mode" item pointless

+Outer Wilds mods that have been tried, but are known to have issues (this information may be outdated, as all of the involved mods have changed since we wrote this):

-- NomaiVR (thanks Snout for testing this): Awkward but can be made to work.
-You have to play a little bit with just the AP mod until you get the "Resume Random Expedition" option, then restart with the VR mod, and also turn off gesture tutorials, but then it works.
+- NomaiVR (thanks Snout for testing this): You have to play a little bit with just the AP mod until you get the "Resume Random Expedition" option, then restart with the VR mod, and also turn off gesture tutorials, but then it works.
 - Quantum Space Buddies: Awkward but can *probably* be made to work.
 I believe you would have to use one of the "...
 Random Expedition" main menu buttons to connect to your AP server, immediately quit back to the main menu, then use either of QSB's main menu buttons to load the game with multiplayer.
 Please tell us if you can test this properly.

-Story/content mods will (at best) work in a technical sense, but it wouldn't make sense to enable one of those alongside this randomizer, because this randomizer only knows how to randomize the vanilla game's content.
+Story/content mods will (at best) work in a technical sense, but it wouldn't make sense to enable one of those alongside this randomizer, because this randomizer only knows how to randomize the vanilla game's content (for now).

 ## Running From Source